 3. Use Video Testimonials from Customers

 Got happy customers?
 Of course you do.
 And they can make a huge impact on like-minded prospects who are seeking your product or service.

 Video testimonials are one of the best ways for B2B companies to employ UGC content.
 Simply identify customers in the “Delight” phase of the Buyer's Journey and ask them to grab their iPhone and share their thoughts about your business on camera.
 Some might be camera shy, but others will welcome the spotlight!

 You can help them along, too: prepare talking points in advance, and if they are filming themselves, offer some quick recording tips (i.e., film horizontally, choose good lighting, use a microphone, etc.) to make the task easier.
 Remind them that in return, they’ll get some good PR for their business, as shown in the example below.

 4. Promote Third-Party Reviews

-Are customers writing reviews about your business on third-party sites such as Yelp, Capterra, Angie’s List and Glassdoor?
+Are customers writing reviews about your business on third-party sites such as Yelp, Capterra, Angie’s List, Fit Small Business, and Glassdoor?
 Find out by setting up a Google Alert to see what people are saying about you.
 Then capture and re-promote your best reviews on your website.
 According to research conducted by GetApp, nearly 68% of B2B companies find third-party review sites are an effective way to generate leads.

 You can always take it a step further by cross-promoting third-party reviews across your social channels, as shown in the Instagram example below.
 Just always be mindful of user permissions, and if re-posting from a third-party review site, pay attention to the reviewing company’s policies on trademarks, logo and other copyrighted materials.